Static-Codes/BrowserAutomationMaster/src/Files-For-ReadMe/ReadMe/Sections/Roadmap.md

 - Adding an option for users to **copy the path of the compiled script directory** to their clipboard.
 - Alternatively, users will be able to **open a new explorer/finder window** to that directory, provided there's at least 100MB of RAM available.
+- Finally, if the user wishes to simply execute the compiled script directly from BAMM, this feature will be added in a future update.

 ---